 The first organized schools for the children of U.S. military personnel serving in the Pacific were established in 1946 during post-World War II reconstruction.
 Throughout the decades, Department of Defense schools evolved to become a comprehensive and high-performing K-12 school system solely dedicated to educating the children of America's heroes.

-Today, DoDEA Pacific's 47 schools serve over 22,500 children of U.S. military and eligible DoD civilian personnel families stationed throughout the Pacific theater.
-The DoDEA Pacific teaching, administrative and school support team includes more than 3,200 full-time professionals.
+Today, DoDEA Pacific's 45 schools serve over 22,000 children of U.S. military and eligible DoD civilian personnel families stationed throughout the Pacific theater.
+The DoDEA Pacific teaching, administrative and school support team includes thousands of full-time professionals.
 Our schools are geographically organized into three districts (Pacific East, South, and West) serving 21 U.S. military installations across the Pacific: Japan (PAC-East), Okinawa (PAC-South) and Korea, Guam (PAC-West)

 Educate, engage and empower each student